kharelutsav/innuos/README.md

 Update cache class to classify libraries and playlists.
 This much for tomorrow.

+# Completed:
-# Completed: Table(Music) A.K.A.
+    Table(Music) A.K.A.
 Library
-# Completed: Table(Library) A.K.A.
+    Table(Library) A.K.A.
 Playlists
-# Completed: Created in-memory cache and functions to populate it
+    Created in-memory cache and functions to populate it